The Keystone Battle for the British in India, fought on 23rd June 1757 and won with Treachery and Tarpaulins

 Clive and the Company Committee in Calcutta chose to take the presence of Siraj-ud-Daulah’s army at Plassey as a direct threat to Calcutta.

 Clive marched out of Chandranagar on 13th June 1757, leaving a garrison of 100 men.
-Arriving on 16th June at Palti, Clive sent Major Eyre Coote of the 39th Foot with a small force to take the post of Katwa, containing a native garrison and a considerable quantity of supplies.
+Arriving on 16th June at Palti, Clive sent Major Eyre Coote of the 39th Foot with a small force to take the post of Katwa, containing an Indian garrison and a considerable quantity of supplies.
 The garrison surrendered to Coote after a token resistance.

 On hearing that Clive was halted at Katwah, Siraj-ud-Daulah rushed his force forward to occupy the camp at Plassey, an established post for his army.